-- open oceanic water, defined as extending from the intertidal zone to the oceans.
+- 1. open oceanic water, defined as extending from the intertidal zone to the oceans.
 This includes a range of habitats such as the water column, the continental shelf, beaches, rocky and coral reefs and seamounts.
-In the study area, this includes the beaches north and south of the creek entrance. - coastal lagoons and wetlands, a large open body of saline or brackish water which has a relatively narrow permanent or intermittent connection to the sea.
+In the study area, this includes the beaches north and south of the creek entrance. - 2. coastal lagoons and wetlands, a large open body of saline or brackish water which has a relatively narrow permanent or intermittent connection to the sea.
 Many coastal lakes and lagoons alternate between being open or closed to the ocean.
-These are known as Intermittently Closed and Open Lakes and Lagoons (ICOLLs). - estuarine wetlands: estuarine fish habitats where fresh water from rivers and streams mixes with the salty ocean water.
+These are known as Intermittently Closed and Open Lakes and Lagoons (ICOLLs). - 3. estuarine wetlands: estuarine fish habitats where fresh water from rivers and streams mixes with the salty ocean water.
 This brackish water environment supports a variety of fish habitats, including mangroves, sandflats and deep pools.
 Estuaries provide important feeding, spawning and nursery sites for many aquatic animals.
 Many invertebrate (crabs and mosquitoes) and vertebrate groups (fish) rely on estuarine water to complete their life cycles and others, such as migratory shore birds, visit estuaries to feed and rest.

 The majority of the fish habitat in the Belongil Creek catchment consists of estuarine and coastal wetlands that encompass the creek and drains themselves, and the surrounding low lying areas.
 The entrance of the creek and the coastal beaches are zoned as oceanic.
 Only a very small section of coastal lagoon is mapped to the east of the Belongil Creek entrance.
+The key fish habitat areas mapped within the Belongil Creek catchment are shown in Figure 36.

 No commercial fisheries (for species such as rock oysters, mud crab, whiting or mullet, etc) exist in the Belongil Creek estuary.
-Recreational fishing is not allowed in the Belongil Creek estuary as it is zoned as a Special Purpose Zone in the Cape Byron Marine Park.
+Recreational fishing is not allowed in the Belongil Creek estuary as it is zoned as a Special Purpose Zone in the Cape Byron Marine Park (Figure 37).